WilliamAalund/TAGD-Game-Jam-Fall-2024/Game/Documentation/General.md

 # Resources
 This is where all assets, such as sprites, 3D models, textures, sound effects, music, and UI elements will be stored.

+## Placeholder
+These are meshes that are usually created in Godot, and are used as a substitude to a finished design.